7 steps to create a winning brand positioning

-7 easy steps to create a brand positioning for your small business
+A handy cheat sheet to develop a brand positioning for your small business

 1. Essence – who you are